maojingios/MKSwizzling/README.md

 # Summary

->In general, understanding the runtime mechanism does not help us to better understand the underlying operation, but also provides us with new ideas for solving problems.
+> Generally speaking, understanding the runtime mechanism can not only help us better understand the underlying operations, but also provide us with a new way to solve the problem.